xychengso/ADC-WW3-HBL-NEMS/README.md

 Named Storm Event.

 In this repo, a hurricane boundary layer model (HBL) is going to replace the dummy ATMESH in the NOAA official release of ADC-WW3-NWM-NEMS system.
-Also, additional exchanged parameters associated with _sea state dependent wind stress/roughness length_ are exported to ADCIRC and HBL from the [WW3](https://github.com/erdc/WW3.git) model (in the ERDC-scalability branch).
+Also, additional exchanged parameters associated with _sea state dependent wind stress/roughness length_ are exported to ADCIRC and HBL from the WW3 model.
 Group members in the [Hurricane Modeling Group](https://web.uri.edu/hurricane-research/people/)/[Air-Sea Interaction Lab](https://web.uri.edu/gso/research/air-sea-interaction-research-group/) at GSO/URI are responsible for developing these features.

 See `HOWTO_from_CodeHere` if you want to install this version of code and work on it from the RENCI/Hatteras machine.